ZoneMinder/zoneminder/README.txt

    to  identify  monitors  on certain views.
 You  can  select which   colour   is  used  for  each  monitor   here.
-Any specification  that  is  valid for HTML  colours  is  valid here,  e.g. `red' or `#ff0000'.
+Any specification  that  is  valid for HTML  colours  is  valid here,  e.g. 'red' or '#ff0000'.
 A small swatch next to  the input box displays the colour you have chosen.

 Finally, click 'Save' to add your monitor.